StuartLox/trading-bot/docs/README.md

 Kotlin service ([bitcoin-price-adapter](https://github.com/StuartLox/trading-bot/blob/master/services/bitcoin-price-adapter/src/main/kotlin/com/stuartloxton/bitcoinprice/adapter/ReactiveWebsocketHandler.kt)) listens to a websocket from `binance.com` and streams realtime pricing (High, Low, Open Close) events to the `adapter.bicoin-price-events` topic on Kafka.
 Pricing data is produced every 3-5 seconds.
 ## Service 2: Bitcoin Price Events

 The Feature Vector for the ML model is aggregated in realtime using Kafka Streams.
+Then produces to features kafka topic.
+Consumer listens to results and performs

 ### Kafka Streams Pipeline
 <details>